Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/globals.rst

 - The variable is used across multiple files and cannot be scoped to a single file or function.

-- The variable’s behavior is well-documented, with clear usage patterns to prevent side effects.
+- The variable's behavior is well-documented, with clear usage patterns to prevent side effects.

 Correct Example (Avoiding Globals)
 ----------------------------------